 Try out PassMeFast

 If you and your child have decided intensive courses are the way to go, PassMeFast might be the ideal driving school for you.
-With a fleet of over 520 reliable local instructors, you can be sure we’ve got the perfect ADI for your son or daughter.
+With a fleet of over 1,500 reliable local instructors across the UK, you can be sure we’ve got the perfect ADI for your son or daughter.
 Our instructors are DVSA-approved and are experienced with taking learners from beginner to pro in no time.

 Our instructors teach PassMeFast courses at an intensive or semi-intensive pace—in 2 to 5 hour blocks—depending on the preferences of the learner.
-Speaking of preferences, our Booking Agents will fast-track a practical test so that your son or daughter can get passed within a timeframe of their choosing.
+Speaking of preferences, our CX Adviser will fast-track a practical test so that your son or daughter can get passed within a timeframe of their choosing.
 If they’re learning intensively enough, you might not even have to practise with them outside of lessons!

 Make sure you’re paying for what they need